UPDATED JULY 5, 2023

 About the author

-I’m Jenny Lucas, a UK copywriter and website user experience specialist, based in Leicester.
+I’m Jenny Lucas, a freelance copywriter, content writer and website specialist, based in Leicester.